 - Method 1.
+Shut Down your Surface.
 Press and hold down the "Volume-Down" button and then Press and Release the "Power" button.
 When the Surface logo appears, release the volume button.

-- Method 2: Press and hold down the "Volume-UP" button and then Press and Release the "Power" button.
-At "Boot Configuration" menu, exclude (uncheck) the "Windows Boot Manager" and the "Internal Storage" from the Boot order.
+- Method 2: Shut Down your Surface.
+Press and hold down the "Volume-UP" button and then Press and Release the "Power" button.
+At "Boot Configuration" menu, exclude (uncheck) the "Windows Boot Manager" and the "Internal Storage" from the Boot order (or drag the USB Storage on the TOP.
+Then go to "Security menu" and Disable the Secure Boot.
 Then select Exit and Restart.
 (Do not forget to reset the settings as originally after the first restart of the Windows installation process).

-4. At Language Options screenpress SHIFT + F10 keys to open the Command Prompt or click Next –> Repair your computer –> Troubleshoot -> Advanced Options –> Command Prompt.
+4. At Language Options screen, press the SHIFT + F10 keys to open the Command Prompt or click Next –> Repair your computer –> Troubleshoot -> Advanced Options –> Command Prompt.